monzee/shiv/README.md

     }
     ```

+   **DO NOT** request `Fragment` classes from `ViewModel`s because even though it
+   might compile, you won't get the same instance attached to the activity.
+If you
+   somehow managed to inject a live fragment to a view model, that is a bad situation
+   that you must rectify because you have just leaked the activity context and all
+   the views hanging on it.

 6. After this, you can write new fragments and view models and they will automatically
    be part of the object graph.
 Just don't forget the `@Inject` and `@Shared`
    annotations.

-## But, what about...
+## But what about...

-### AndroidViewModel?
+### ...`AndroidViewModel`?

 `AndroidViewModel`s are view models that have a constructor dependency on an
-`Application` instance.
-The view model can then build other objects that need
+`Application`.
+The view model can then build other objects that need an application
-an application context (e.g. anything that needs file IO).
-If you really
+context (e.g. anything that needs file IO).
+If you really need an application, you
-need an application, you can bind it to the dagger graph via `@BindsInstance` in
+can bind it to the dagger graph via `@BindsInstance` in a (sub)component factory/builder
-a (sub)component factory/builder and it will be provided to your view model
+and it will be provided to your view model constructor.
+You probably don't need
-constructor.
-You probably don't need an `Application` though but a service that
+an `Application` though but a service that depends on `Context`.
+For clarity, it's
-depends on `Context`.
-For clarity, it's best to depend directly on that service
+best to depend directly on that service instead.
-instead.

-### SavedStateHandle?
+### ...`SavedStateHandle`?

 `SavedStateHandle` allows view models constructed by `SavedStateViewModelFactory`
 to read and write to a `Bundle` that persists not only across configuration changes
 but also process death and recreation.
 Theoretically, you could bind a `SavedStateHandle`
 instance to the dagger graph, but creating and managing a `SavedStateHandle` is
 not very simple.
 Unfortunately, the `SavedStateHandleController` class is package
-private to `androidx.lifecycle` and I'm not about to copy-paste all that logic.
+private to `androidx.lifecycle` and I'm not about to copy-paste all that logic or
-Perhaps it will become public in the future, but for now you could bind the nullable
+hijack their namespace.
+Perhaps it will become public in the future, but for now
-`Bundle` that you receive in the activity `#onCreate` hook and inject it to your
+you could bind the nullable `Bundle` that you receive in the activity `#onCreate`
-view models.
+hook and inject it to your view models.

-### fragment-owned ViewModel?
+### ...fragment-owned `ViewModel`s?

 Sometimes you want a view model that is scoped to a particular fragment and not to
 the activity.
 You might want the data to survive configuration changes, but you